ArchiveBox/ArchiveBox/README.md

 - setup & support, team permissioning, hashing, audit logging, backups, custom archiving etc.
 - for **journalists**, **librarians**, **lawyers**, **researchers**, and more...

 *All our work is open-source and geared towards supporting non-profits.
-Support/consulting helps us pay for hosting and fund new ArchiveBox open-source development.*
+Support/consulting pays for hosting and funds new ArchiveBox open-source development.*

 <br/>